Skip to main content

 What does not qualify: Savings accounts (no matter how large), one-time lump sums, liquidated assets, insurance payouts, inheritance.
 Mistake 2: Not Understanding Tax Residency Triggers Many D7 applicants believe they can control tax residency status through strategic travel or by maintaining minimal time in Portugal.
 This is incorrect.

 Reality: Foreign pension income is generally taxable under normal resident rules unless you were already validly grandfathered under earlier NHR rules.
-Mistake 4: Failing to File Portuguese Tax Returns on Time D7 visa holders may need to file annual Portuguese tax returns (Declaração de Rendimentos) by the deadline.
-Late filings incur penalties of 10% to 25% of unpaid tax.
+Mistake 4: Failing to File Portuguese Tax Returns on Time D7 visa holders may need to file annual Portuguese tax returns (Declaração de Rendimentos) by the deadline

 Portugal's tax authority (Autoridade Tributária e Aduaneira) strictly enforces filing deadlines.
 Tax planning error: Assuming that because you file taxes in your home country, Portuguese filing is optional.
 Reality: As a Portuguese tax resident, you may need to file Portuguese returns even if you also file abroad.
 Failure to file triggers penalties and interest.